Let The Write One In: A New Writing Showcase

 Featuring tales of incompetent kings and missing memories, old friends and civil liberties, war zones and waking up with someone you can’t quite remember…

-With a mixture of new and returning writers and directors, the show features six brand new plays produced and performed by the Front of House staff at a certain large concrete building on the South Bank.
+With a mixture of new and returning writers and directors, the show featured six brand new plays produced and performed by the Front of House staff at a certain large concrete building on the South Bank.

 “An excellent night of varied and exciting new theatre”